beforebreakfast/beforebreakfast/README.md

 # Hello, World! 🌟

 ## 👤 About Me
-My name is Thamonwan Sampuntasit, and I’m a passionate Computer Science student at **Payao University**.
+My name is Thamonwan Sampuntasit, and I’m a passionate Computer Science student at **Phayao University**.
 With a strong enthusiasm for coding, I’m on a journey to explore the world of technology and innovation.

 ## 💡 Skills
 - **Languages:**